MAY 2021-MAR 2022

 INDIA

-In response to a new devastating wave of COVID-19 ravaging India, MSF teams worked alongside local health workers at BKC Jumbo hospital in Mumbai in Maharashtra, supporting them to treat patients with moderate or critical symptoms and to improve infection prevention and control measures.
+In response to a new devastating wave of COVID-19 ravaging India, we funded MSF teams to work alongside local health workers at BKC Jumbo hospital in Mumbai in Maharashtra, supporting them to treat patients with moderate or critical symptoms and to improve infection prevention and control measures.

 MSF helped run a dedicated COVID-19 health facility and scaled up screening, shielding, testing and referral activities in the community, and at nine health posts.
 The shielding targeted vulnerable groups in informal settlements, including daily wage workers, the elderly, and patients with diabetes, tuberculosis, or taking antiretroviral therapy.